-If an event is hard to understand, it may be that the description is too vague or general.
+If an event is hard to understand, it's a clue that the description may provide too much information.
+Most often, you'll see multiple actors or actions in the description.
 The solution to this problem is to increase the detail.
 We can use two strategies to increase detail:

 Click on the "Check Quiz Answers" button to grade your quiz and see your score.
 You will receive a message if you forgot to answer one of the questions.
 Any questions you missed will be listed below.
 To correct your answers, go back to the question, change your answer, and come back to this section and click on the "Check Quiz Answers" button again.